tajhlande/lmae/README.md

 And because `sudo` doesn't use the user's path, the usual means to activating the virtual environment doesn't work.

-### Setting up your development environment
+### Setting up your development environment to work on this project

 The following assumes you want to develop on a Windows or Mac laptop, separate from the RPi.

-In order to get your IDE to find the `rgbmatrix` module so all your syntax highlighting will be nice and clean, you'll need to do one of the following:
+In order to get your IDE to find the `rgbmatrix` module so all your syntax highlighting will be nice and clean, you'll need to do one of the following to install the module in development mode, as it isn't platform-independent and can't be installed from PyPI:

-1.  `pip install -e ~/rpi-rgb-led-matrix/bindings/python` in your IDE's virtual environment.
+1.  `pip install -e ${PATH_TO_PROJECT}/rpi-rgb-led-matrix/bindings/python` in your IDE's virtual environment.
-2. Add the python bindings path (the same path as what you set in the `pip -e` command above) to your IDE's Python sys.path or PYTHONPATH settings.
+2. Add the python bindings path (the same path as what you set in the `pip -e` command above) to your IDE's Python `sys.path` or `PYTHONPATH` settings.

 Instructions for JetBrains IDEs can be found [here](https://www.jetbrains.com/help/idea/installing-uninstalling-and-reloading-interpreter-paths.html).
 Instructions for VSCode can be found [here](https://code.visualstudio.com/docs/python/environments#_environment-variable-definitions-file).

+### Setting up your development environment for a project that uses `lmae` as a package

+First, follow the instructions above to install the `rgbmatrix` module in development mode, then do one of the following in the same manner for this project:

+1.  `pip install -e ${PATH_TO_PROJECT}/lmae` in your IDE's virtual environment.
+2. Add the python bindings path (the same path as what you set in the `pip -e` command above) to your IDE's Python `sys.path` or `PYTHONPATH` settings.
+3. If you're using Poetry, you can run a command like `poetry add --editable ${PATH_TO_PROJECT}/lmae`, or
+4. Edit your `poetry.toml` under the `[tool.poetry.dependencies]` header to include `lmae = {path = "${PATH_TO_PROJECT}/lmae", develop = true}`

+The packaging for the `lmae` module doesn't include the `rgbmatrix` dependency, so you'll need to include it in your dependency list.

 ### Virtual LED Display